CrowdHailer/raxx/README.md

 - Be a good otp citizen, work well in an umbrella app,
 - Raxx is designed to be the foundation of a VC (view controller) framework.
 Other applications in the umbrella should act as the model.
 - [Your server as a function](https://monkey.org/~marius/funsrv.pdf)
+- No support for working with errors, throws, exits.
+We handle them in debugging because elixir is a dynamic language but they should not be used for routing or responses other than 500.

 ## Installation